graphnet-team/graphnet/paper/paper.md

 # Summary

 Neutrino telescopes, such as ANTARES [@ANTARES:2011hfw], IceCube [@Aartsen:2016nxy; @DeepCore], KM3NeT [@KM3Net:2016zxf], and Baikal-GVD [@Baikal-GVD:2018isr], detect thousands of particle interaction per seconds, with a science goal of detecting neutrinos and measuring their properties and origins.
-Reconstruction at these experiments is concerned with classifying the type of event, estimating the properties of the incident particles, etc.
+Reconstruction at these experiments is concerned with classifying the type of event or estimating properties of the interaction..

 `GraphNeT` [@graphnet_zenodo:2022] is an open-source python framework aimed at providing high quality, user friendly, end-to-end functionality to perform reconstruction tasks at neutrino telescopes using graph neural networks (GNNs). `GraphNeT` makes it fast and easy to train complex models that can provide event reconstruction with state-of-the-art performance, for arbitrary detector configurations, with inference times that are orders of magnitude faster than traditional reconstruction techniques [@gnn_icecube].